Accelerate Langevin Sampling with Birth-Death Process and Exploration Component

+Its implementation is simple: first apply Langevin diffusion to each particles separately, and then apply birth-death process, see algorithm~\ref{alg:BDLS}.\\ The key observation that has inspired our research is that the BDLS exhibits a notably sluggish exploration rate.
+This can be understood from its dynamic \eqref{eq:dy_BDLS}.
+Initially, in pure birth-death dynamic, see \eqref{eq:BD}, we note that $\partial_t \rho_t(x)$ remains zero whenever $\rho_t(x)$ itself is zero, so the support of $\rho_t$ never expand.
+This implies that the exploration process of BDLS solely relies on the Langevin component, which means its exploration rate cannot surpass that of pure Langevin dynamics.
+Recall that Langevin sampling has a slow diffusion rate limited by the time step and a slow mixing between separate modes limited by energy barrier, it becomes evident why BDLS as a whole has a slow exploration rate.

-One interesting aspect of the birth-death process is that it can be interpreted as interaction between $N$ samplers.
-Therefore, BDLS, as well as pure birth-death process, can be viewed as an ensemble Markov Chain Monte Carlo approach, similar to another method recently proposed by Lindsey et al. \cite{lindsey2022ensemble}.
-Here, we provide a brief comparison between the pure birth-death process \cite{lu2019accelerating} and the Ensemble MCMC approach in \cite{lindsey2022ensemble}, which also explains the reason that we take BDLS for weight adjusting in our method.
+\paragraph{Interacting particle systems} One interesting aspect of the birth-death process is that it can be interpreted as interaction between $N$ samplers.
+Therefore, BDLS, as well as pure birth-death process, can be viewed as an interacting particle system, similar to another sampling method called `Ensemble MCMC' recently proposed by Lindsey et al. \cite{lindsey2022ensemble}.
+Here, we provide a brief comparison between the pure birth-death process \cite{lu2019accelerating} and approach in \cite{lindsey2022ensemble}, which also explains the reason why we take BDLS to adjust weights between separate modes in our method.

-The pure birth-death process is a time discretization of the birth-death dynamic given by \eqref{eq:birthdeath}, similar to the PDE of Ensemble MCMC approach proposed in \cite{lindsey2022ensemble}, as shown in \eqref{ensemble1}, where $\mathcal{Q}$ is a proposal distribution of Metropolis-Hastings.
+The pure birth-death process is a time discretization of the birth-death dynamic given by \eqref{eq:birthdeath}, similar to the PDE of Ensemble MCMC approach proposed in \cite{lindsey2022ensemble}, as shown in \eqref{ensemble1}, where $\mathcal{Q}$ is a transition operator of its proposal distribution in Metropolis-Hastings.
 In both cases, the dynamics involve a term that depends on the ratio of the current density $\rho$ to the target density $\pi$, a term that accounts for the interaction between samplers.

 In practice, the proposal $\mathcal{Q}$ is chosen as a local random walk, for example, Gaussian diffusion.
-Whether there is a proposal $\mathcal{Q}$ is not the main difference between the two schemes, as \cite{lindsey2022ensemble} assumes in its theoretical part that $\mathcal{Q}$ would converge to $\text{Id}$ in the asymptotic limit.
-Under the limit $\mathcal{Q} \to \text{Id}$, \eqref{ensemble1} becomes
+These two dynamics become almost the same under one specific case.
+When $\mathcal{Q} \to \text{Id}$, \eqref{ensemble1} becomes